 Obi-Wan Kenobi series cast

 Ewan McGregor will return to play Obi-Wan Kenobi once more.
-He debuted as the iconic character in the Star Wars prequel trilogy, appearing in The Phantom Menace, Attack of the Clones and Revenge of the Sith.
+He debuted as the legendary Jedi in the Star Wars prequel trilogy, appearing in The Phantom Menace, Attack of the Clones and Revenge of the Sith.

 “I’m very excited to do it again – I’m probably more excited about it this time round," McGregor told Radio Times.
 "I’m older, slightly wiser, maybe.
 The great fun part of it the first time was to try and be Alec Guinness, but younger.
 That was the acting challenge, as well as learning all the tricky fights.